Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

-The statement of Lemma~\ref{trvialcohomolaction} can be summarized by the following slogan: \emph{if $g\in G$ commensurates $\Ga$, and the homological pseudo-action of $g$ is trivial, then $\Ga^g$ pseudo-acts trivially on the cohomology of $\Ga$}.
+The importance of Lemma~\ref{trvialcohomolaction} will become apparent in Section \ref{sec:patterns}, particularly Corollary~\ref{cor:hodge-paction}.
+It follows from the Hodge theorem that if $\omega_W$ is a harmonic form representing $[\omega_W]\in H^1(W,\bR)$, then $\omega_W=\omega_W^g$ as forms, and not just as cohomology classes.

-\begin{proof}[Proof of Lemma~\ref{trvialcohomolaction}] We carry on the notation from the discussion before the Lemma.
+\begin{proof}[Proof of Lemma~\ref{trvialcohomolaction}] We continue with the notation from the discussion before the statement of the lemma.
 Let $\sigma$ be any closed loop on $W$ based at $o$.
-Choose $n>0$ such that $\sigma^n$ and $(\sigma^n)^g$ are cycles, and so become loops based at $o$.
-Note that this is possible if and only if both where $h$ denotes the element of $\pi_1(W,o)$ represented by $\sigma^n$.
-Also, note that the loop $(\sigma^n)^g$ represents the group element $h^g$.
+Since $g$ commensurates $\gam$, we may choose $n>0$ such that $\sigma^n$ and $(\sigma^n)^g$ are both cycles, and so are viewed as loops based at $o$.
+Observe that if $h$ denotes the element of $\pi_1(W,o)$ represented by $\sigma^n$ then the loop $(\sigma^n)^g$ represents the group element $h^g\in \pi_1(W,o)$.